targodan/gameProgramming/README.md

 Header files should only contain declarations, not definitions.
 Only very small inline functions or templated classes and functions may be defined in header files.

+Header files end on ".h", body files end on ".cpp".

 Each class should be in its own header and body file of the same name.
 The filname should only consist of lower-case letters though.
 See example: